crashoverride777/swifty-ads/README.md

 # When you submit your app to Apple

 When you submit your app to Apple on iTunes connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
-If you use reward videos you should also select the 3rd point.
+If you use reward videos you should also select the 3rd bulletpoint.

+# Tip

+From my personal experience and from a user perspective you should not spam full screen interstitial ads all the time.
+This will also increase your revenue because user retention rate is higher so you should not be greedy.
+Therefore you should

+1) Not show an interstitial ad everytime a button is pressed
+2) Not show an interstitial ad everytime you die in a game

 # Final Info

 The sample project is the basic Apple spritekit template.
-It now shows a banner Ad on launch and an interstitial ad randomly when touching the screen.
-After a certain amount of clicks all ads will be removed to simulate what a removeAds button would do.
+It now shows a banner Ad after launch and an interstitial ad randomly when touching the screen.
+After a certain amount of clicks all ads will be removed to simulate what a remove ads button would do.

 Please feel free to let me know about any bugs or improvements.